-In 2010, the George Boole Foundation, a centre of excellence in digital logic, decision analysis and applied digital technology, launched the Decision Analysis Initiative (DAI 2010-2015) in 2010 as a platform for gathering information and knowledge on Decision Analysis to be applied to investment and project design.
-An important source of information was the SEEL (Systems Engineering Economics Lab) Library which has purchased all of the Decision Analysis output of the Stanford Research Institute in 1985.
+The Open Quality Standards Initiative (OQSI) was established by the George Boole Foundation, a centre of excellence in digital logic, decision analysis and applied digital technology.
+In 2010 an initiative was launched into decision analysis (Decision Analysis Initiative) the DAI 2010-2015, as a platform for gathering information and knowledge on Decision Analysis to be applied to advancing the state-of-the-art in project cycle and portfolio management processes.
+These activities were initially based on reviews of case studies at the SEEL library (Systems Engineering Economics Lab) which has purchased all of the Decision Analysis output of the Stanford Research Institute in 1985.

-In 2017, the OQSI completed the initial set of procedures as a recommendation OQSI-1 (2017).
-This is designed to ensure that all relevant factors are taken into account in terms of analyses related to:
+In 2017, the OQSI completed the initial set of due diligence procedures as a recommendation OQSI-1 (2017).
+This is designed to ensure that all relevant factors are taken into account in terms information collection and analysis related to:

 |1 McNeill, H.W., & Belko, F., "Towards more effective Project Management", DAI, GBF, London, 2011, ISBN: 978-0-907833-02-4|